-The plant will generally show no signs of damage.
+A plant suffering from blossom end rot typically show no signs of damage in its leaves or stems.
 A plant can appear to be quite healthy, yet the fruit will show the tell-tale signs of blossom end rot.

-Blossom end rot is more common with the first few fruits if you planted in cold soil.
+Blossom end rot is more common with the first few fruits of the season if you planted in cold soil.
 It's also common when your garden experiences extremes in soil moisture levels, either too dry or too wet.

-There really is no life cycle to blossom end rot.
 Each fruit should be examined for signs of rot.
-If it is an issue that occurs year after year, the soil should be tested to check the calcium level.
-If you generally don't have a problem growing tomatoes in the area, look to your watering practices.
+If it is an issue that occurs year after year, you should test the soil to check the calcium level.
+If improper calcium levels are not indicated and there are no obvious obstacles to growing tomatoes in the area, look to your watering practices as the likely cause.

 - Pay closer attention to watering.
 If blossom end rot has been an issue, try to make sure that your soil isn't allowed to dry out.
 The best defense against blossom end rot is a nice, consistent soil moisture level.

-- Mulch.
-By adding a three-inch layer of organic mulch, you can help maintain adequate soil moisture levels, even during dry spells.
+- Add mulch.
+By adding a 3-inch layer of organic mulch, you can help maintain adequate soil moisture levels, even during dry spells.
 It is best to add the mulch after your soil has warmed in the spring; adding it too early can result in your soil staying cold longer than it should.

-- Plant susceptible crops (such as tomatoes, melons, squash, peppers, and eggplants) in well-draining, deep soil that has been amended with compost or well-rotted manure.
+- Plant wisely: Plant susceptible crops (including tomatoes, melons, squash, peppers, and eggplants) in well-draining, deep soil that has been amended with compost or well-rotted manure.
 Soil amended with plenty of organic matter will retain moisture better and supply plenty of nutrition (including calcium) to your plants.